shoumik123majumdar/Ai-For-Digital-Collections/README.md

-# VISTA – Vision-Informed Semantic Tagging and Annotator
+# ViSTA – Vision-Informed Semantic Tagging and Annotator

 This repository is primarily aimed at processing undigitized images from the Digital Repository Service (DRS) at Northeastern University.
 This project leverages multi-model VLM models (Gemini Pro 1.5, Claude Sonnet/Opus) to tag images with key metadata (ie: titles, abstracts, and subjects), contributing to Northeastern's Digital Repository Archives.